Sabbathday Lake Shaker Village

 Wednesday, June 21 – 7:00 pm

 This concert will be a special tribute to Sister Frances Carr - a dear friend of the Portland String Quartet for over 45 years.
-The PSQ will also honor Maine composer Peter Ré (1919 - 2016) - esteemed conductor, composer, professor at Colby College for 35 years and a guest of this festival in its inaugural year - 2006.
-Ré’s Quartet No.3 will be complimented with masterpieces by Mozart and Debussy.
+The Portland String Quartet will also honor Maine composer Walter Piston (1894-1967).
+Born in Rockland, Maine, Piston taught two generations of American composers at Harvard and in the world beyond through his acclaimed text books on Harmony and Theory.
+The Washington Post called the PSQ's recordings of his complete string quartets: "... a dialogue on the highest musical level."
+His stunning and jazzy Quartet No.5 will be complimented with masterpieces by Mozart and Debussy.

 Kevin Siegfried and the Portsmouth Singers